tinzyyy/Create-and-Mint-Token-My-Token/README.md

 # MyToken - ERC20 Token Contract

-This contract, named MyToken, is an ERC20-compatible token developed on the Ethereum blockchain.
+This contract, named `MyToken`, is an ERC20-compatible token developed on the Ethereum blockchain.
 It facilitates the creation and management of a custom token with the functionality of standard ERC20 tokens.

 ## Description